Skip To Content

 Perform an Energy Audit

 Every property is unique.
-If you’re looking for ways to make your home more efficient, try a professional energy audit.
-For a few hundred dollars, you can hire an auditor to give you upgrade suggestions specific to your property.
+Try a professional energy audit if you’re looking for ways to make your home more efficient.
+You can hire an auditor to give you upgrade suggestions specific to your property for a few hundred dollars.

 Your auditor will locate air leaks, assess ventilation and insulation, and inspect your heating and cooling equipment.
-Though an audit costs a little upfront, it will save you money in the long run by showing where your remodeling dollars will go the farthest.
+Though an audit costs a little upfront, showing where your remodeling dollars will go the farthest will save you money in the long run.

 Upgrade Old Appliances

 Your home’s appliances account for about 9% of your home’s energy bills.
-That number can go up depending on the age of your appliances are.
+That number can go up depending on the age of your appliances.

 Few homeowners have the cash sitting around to switch out all their outdated kitchen and laundry room staples.
 That’s why it’s good to remember which swaps will give you the most bang for your buck.
-For electricity savings, refrigerators and clothes dryers are usually your best bets.
+Refrigerators and clothes dryers are usually your best bets for electricity savings.

 To conserve water, switch out your old washing machine.
 New Energy Star washers can use up to 75% less water than those produced 20 years ago!

-Bob Pitkins is an environmental journalist who reports on sustainability efforts around the country.
+Bob Pitkins is an environmental journalist reporting on sustainability efforts nationwide.
 He enjoys trying out new vegan restaurants and visiting second-hand stores in every city he visits.

 Leave a Reply